 - Ensure local communities are aware of the proponent’s Indigenous employment targets

-- Provide strategic advice to the proponent with regards to Indigenous recruitment, retention and advancement
+- Provide strategic advice to the proponent with regard to Indigenous recruitment, retention and advancement

 - Prepare an overall human resources strategy